Are there Amino Acids for Athletes?

 Another benefit of BCAAs is that these amino acids for athletes will decrease fatigue and increase endurance.
 This is achieved by a couple of mechanisms.
 Firstly, the body can use BCAAs as a fuel source.
 These amino acids can replenish ATP (Adenosine-Tri-Phosphate) to power the body.
 Secondly, BCAAs can block the L-tryptophan receptors in the brain that signal fatigue.

 L-carnitine is a well-known fat burning amino acid.
-It plays a critical role in the transport of fatty acids so that they can be broken down and used as energy.
+L-carnitine helps to break down fatty acids so that they can used as energy.
 Consequently, many athletes take carnitine supplements to support a better muscle/fat ratio while also increasing stamina and endurance.

 Not an amino acid in the true sense, creatine is actually a tripeptide made from the amino acids arginine, glycine and methionine.
 Creatine is perhaps the most well-known and widely used supplement for body builders and other athletes that rely on strength and stamina.